 Translated from the Spanish by Fiona Mackintosh and Iona Macintyre

-A thrilling lesbian novel from Argentina, The Adventures of China Iron is a joyously hilarious and thrilling story of sexual discovery and personal freedom.
+A thrilling lesbian novel from Argentina, The Adventures of China Iron is a joyously hilarious and thrilling story of self-discovery and personal freedom.

 China Iron was never given a name.
 At the beginning of the book, her backstory is established quickly and succinctly.